Lexington, Kentucky: College athletics

 The Kentucky Wildcats, the athletic program of the University of Kentucky, is Lexington's most popular sports entity.
 The school fields 22 varsity sports teams, most of which compete in the Southeastern Conference as a founding member.
 The men's basketball team is one of the winningest programs in NCAA history, having won eight national championships.
 The basketball program was also the first to reach 2000 wins.

 Professional sports

-Lexington is home to the Lexington Legends and Wild Health Genomes, members of the Atlantic League of Professional Baseball, an independent MLB Partner league.
-Both minor league teams play home games at Wild Health Field, formerly known as Whitaker Bank Ballpark.
-In 2020, the Legends were one of the minor league teams that lost MLB affiliation under a new plan by the MLB.
+Lexington is home to the Lexington Legends, a member of the Atlantic League of Professional Baseball, an independent MLB Partner league.
+The minor league team plays home games at The Ballpark at 207 Legends Lane.
+In 2020, the team lost MLB affiliation under a new plan by the MLB.

-The city also hosts Lexington SC of third-division professional soccer league USL League One.
-The club was founded in 2021 and is set to play its inaugural season in 2023 at University of Kentucky's Bell Soccer Complex.
-In early 2022, Lexington SC submitted a proposal to secure permissions for the construction of a downtown soccer-specific stadium near Rupp Arena and Central Bank Center.
-The stadium would provide approximately 6,000+ seats and is expected to open in 2024.
+The city also hosts Lexington SC, which fields a men's team in the USL Championship and a women's team in the USL Super League.
+The club was founded in 2021 and currently plays at Lexington SC Stadium.

-Former professional sport teams based in Lexington were the Kentucky Thoroughblades, Lexington Men O' War, Lexington Bluegrass Bandits, Kentucky Horsemen, Bluegrass Warhorses, Bluegrass Stallions, and Lexington Colts.
+Former professional sport teams based in Lexington were the Kentucky Thoroughblades, Lexington Men O' War, Lexington Bluegrass Bandits, Kentucky Horsemen, Bluegrass Warhorses, Bluegrass Stallions, Lexington Colts, and Lexington Counter Clocks.